openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

       claimName: csi-lvmpv
  ```

- After the deployment of the application, we can go to the node and see that the lvm volume is being used by the application for reading/writting the data and space is consumed from the LVM.
+ After the deployment of the application, we can go to the node and see that the LVM volume is being used by the application for reading/writting the data and space is consumed from the LVM.

  :::note
- Check the provisioned volumes on the node, we need to run pvscan --cache command to update the lvm cache and then we can use lvdisplay and all other lvm commands on the node.
+ Check the provisioned volumes on the node, we need to run pvscan --cache command to update the LVM cache and then we can use lvdisplay and all other LVM commands on the node.
 :::
  ## PersistentVolumeClaim Conformance Matrix